sabeydeedaya/docs/src/pages/apps/react-native.md

         - Run `react-native link react-native-branch`

-    - Option 2: Native iOS app with React pod
+    - Option 2: Native iOS app with CocoaPods

         - Add these lines to your `Podfile`